-In this guide, we’ll explore how to get a VA Rating for Insomnia even if you’ve already filed or been denied benefits in the past.
+In this guide, we’ll explore how to get a VA Rating for Insomnia even if you’ve already filed or had an insomnia VA claim denied in the past.

 Your final VA Disability Rating for Insomnia depends upon the Frequency, Severity, and Duration of symptoms to include “HOW” those symptoms affect your “Occupational and Social Impairment.”